 3. It Uses an Anti-Marketing Approach

 Here’s what makes Zara truly unique: the company only spends about 0.3% of sales on advertising, and doesn’t have much marketing to speak of.
-Consider that the industry average marketing spend for retail is 3.5%, you can see how much of an odd duck Zara is with this approach.
+Consider that the industry average marketing spends for retail is 3.5%, you can see how much of an odd duck Zara is with this approach.

 But what appeals to customers is its exclusivity and the fact that the brand isn’t plastered on every billboard.
 Shoppers feel like if they buy a shirt at Zara, five other people won’t have that same shirt at work or school.
 The fact that the store stocks little inventory helps with that exclusivity factor.
 There’s the sense of being in a cool kids’ club when the brand stays underground in terms of advertising.

 While you might think Zara execs are pocketing that extra profit that they’re not spending on advertising and marketing, you’d be wrong.
 Instead, Zara invests in the location and appeal of its stores, which currently sits at around 6,500 stores in 88 countries.

 Zara’s strategy with choosing where to put stores is to identify high-street retail areas in major metropolises.
 You won’t find a Zara next to Wal-Mart, but more likely near higher-end fashion retailers.
 It’s as if by proxy, some of that high fashion rubs off on Zara, though the prices are much more affordable for its audience.